openconnectivityfoundation/swagger2x/README.md

 generate implementations based on templates from json swagger2.0 file. templates engine: jinga2

-## instalation
+## installation
 This tool is python3 based.

 run ```src\install.py``` to install the dependencies.

-Installation of the tool is making a clone of the repository. use the tool relative of where the respository is located on your system.
+Installation of the tool is making a clone of the repository. use the tool relative of where the repository is located on your system.

 see the test directory as examples of how to use the tool.
 Note that the test directory is set up for bash.